 1) More efficient at plaque removal

 Studies1 have shown that, in general, electric toothbrushes are more effective than conventional ones when preventing plaque build-up and gingivitis.
 In a three-month window, electric and manual toothbrushes were seen to reduce plaque and gingivitis occurrence more effectively by 21% and 11% respectively.
-Furthermore, electric toothbrushes provide those with an oscillation function proved to be slightly more effective to remove plague rather than only vibrating ones.
+How Often to Scale and Polish Teeth?
+Electric toothbrushes provide those with an oscillation function proved to be slightly more effective to remove plague rather than only vibrating ones.

 2) Better for people who have limited mobility